DVG/dvg.github.io/_posts/2014-12-05-server-side-error-messages-for-arbitrary-ajax-calls-in-ember-cli.md

 1. Should be able to get errors via errors.fieldName
 2. Should be able to get a list of all errors via errors.messages
-3. Both should be arrays of objcets with a message property
+3. Both should be arrays of objects with a message property
 4. Everything should quack like an Ember Object

 ## Getting Started on the SimpleErrors Object